osgmirantis/prodsecreportweekly/README.md

 - **Critical** = Aikido severity `critical`; **Other** = `high` + `medium` + `low`.
 - **Added** = issues whose `first_detected_at` falls inside the report window.
 - **Resolved** = issues whose `closed_at` (or `ignored_at`, by default) falls inside
   the window.
 Snoozed issues remain counted as open.
+The issue's **current status is authoritative**: Aikido keeps stale `closed_at`/`ignored_at` values on issues that were closed and later reopened (the export can show `status=open` with a past `closed_at`), so an issue that is open or snoozed right now is never counted as resolved, whatever its timestamps say.
 - **As of \<date\>** = issues detected on/before that date and not yet closed/ignored by then.
 - With the default baseline (= week start), the numbers reconcile per row: